-DEVELOPMENT AND FUNCTION OF THE THYROID GLAND: The thyroid gland is situated at the front of the lower neck below the larynx with a right and left lobe on each side of the trachea.
+DEVELOPMENT AND FUNCTION OF THE THYROID GLAND: The thyroid gland is situated at the front of the lower neck below the larynx with one lobe on each side of the trachea.
 Originally, the thyroid gland was located in the oropharynx from where it descended to its final position, taking a path through the tongue and the neck.
 This connection is known as the thyroglossal duct .
 The primary function of the thyroid is the production of thyroxine (secretory quality), a hormone that regulates the rate in which nutrients are converted into energy.
 Initially, the thyroid was an exocrine gland excreting hormones into the ingoing and outgoing section of the intestine to facilitate the ingestion of food and the elimination of feces.
 After the gullet had broke open, the thyroid became an endocrine gland releasing thyroxine directly into the bloodstream.
 The thyroid gland consists of intestinal cylinder epithelium, originates from the endoderm and is therefore controlled from the brainstem.

 BIOLOGICAL CONFLICT: Consistent with its role in digestion, the biological conflict linked to the thyroid gland is a “morsel conflict” (compare with “morsel conflict” related to the parathyroid glands, mouth and pharynx, stomach, duodenum, pancreas gland, small intestine, and colon).

 RIGHT HALF OF THE THYROID GLAND